 What Does Medicare Part D Not Cover?

 - The federal government does not cover certain types of drugs at all.
-Weight-loss drugs are one example.
+Weight-loss drugs, often taken in association with weight loss programs, are one example.
 However, you can usually find a plan that works with the medications you take on a regular basis.
 Each policy varies in which specific drugs they cover and which ones they do not.
 If you are prescribed a drug that is not covered, you are responsible for the full cost.

 In most Part D plans, there is a stage of cost sharing called the “donut hole.”
 We will cover this in the next section.